CrowdStrike/Cloud-AWS/Agent-Install-Examples/powershell/README.md

 Login to the AWS Console and navigate to CloudFormation.
 If it is not already displayed, select __Stacks__ from the left hand navigation.
 On the upper right of the page you should see a __Create Stack__ drop down menu.
-Click this drop down menu and select _With new resources (standard)_
+Click this drop down menu and select _With new resources (standard)_.

 ![Getting started](images/create-stack-dropdown.png)

 On the next page select _Template is ready_, _Upload a template file_, and click the __Choose file__
 button.
 Using the file dialog provided, navigate to the `WindowsInstanceExample.yml` file and click __Upload__.
 When the file dialog closes, click the __Next__ button.

 ![Uploading the template](images/create-stack-template-upload.png)

 Enter the necessary parameters as demonstrated in the image below.